D-LIO: 6DoF Direct LiDAR-Inertial Odometry based on Simultaneous Truncated Distance Field Mapping: State of the Art

 \subsection{LiDAR-based Odometry}

 Modern LiDAR-based odometry relies on high-resolution 3D point clouds to estimate motion, offering a key advantage over cameras by operating independently of ambient lighting conditions.
-Traditional methods, such as ICP \cite{121791} and NDT \cite{1249285} register consecutive scans by minimizing alignment errors.
-These have been enhanced by approaches like GICP \cite{GICP}, CT-ICP \cite{9811849} and KISS-ICP \cite{KISSICP} that improve robustness and computational efficiency.
-Additionally, scan-to-map strategies, including IMLS-SLAM \cite{8460653} and DLO \cite{9681177}, leverage accumulated map information to enhance localization stability.
+Traditional methods, such as ICP \cite{121791} and NDT \cite{1249285}, register consecutive scans by minimizing alignment errors.
+These have been enhanced by variants like GICP \cite{GICP}, which boost robustness and efficiency.
+Advanced methods such as CT-ICP \cite{9811849}, KISS-ICP \cite{KISSICP}, DLO \cite{9681177} and DLIO \cite{chen2023directlidarinertialodometrylightweight} all perform scan-to-local-map (or scan-to-submap) registration, leveraging accumulated map information for improved stability.
 To reduce computational cost, feature-based methods extract geometric structures rather than using entire point clouds.
-LOAM \cite{LOAM} pioneered this approach by detecting edges and planar features, later extended by LeGO-LOAM \cite{LeGOLOAM} and by SuMa++ \cite{SuMa}, which integrate segmentation and semantic constraints.
-Other methods, such as F-LOAM \cite{9636655} , further optimize the selection and representation of features for robust odometry.
+LOAM \cite{LOAM} pioneered this approach by detecting edges and planar features, later extended by LeGO-LOAM\cite{LeGOLOAM}, F-LOAM \cite{9636655}, and A-LOAM \cite{9963800}, while M-LOAM \cite{M-LOAM} adapts the framework to multi-LiDAR configurations.
+In contrast, SuMa++ \cite{SuMa} abandons sparse features in favor of a dense surfel map, each surfel encoding position, normal, temporal stability, and semantic information, for projective ICP registration and dynamic-object filtering.

 Deep learning-based odometry has emerged to address challenges in feature consistency and matching.
 LO-Net \cite{LO-Net} improves scan alignment by predicting surface normals and enforcing geometric constraints, while LodoNet \cite{Zheng_2020} uses keypoint-based pose estimation.
 Unsupervised learning techniques, such as VertexNet \cite{9197366}, model pose uncertainty to enhance accuracy across diverse environments.
 These methods aim to improve generalization and robustness, complementing traditional LiDAR techniques.